Orthogonal polynomials, a short introduction: Some deeper properties of general orthogonal polynomials

 Furthermore the measures $\mu_t$ $(t\in\RR\union\{\iy\})$ are precisely the extremal elements of the convex set, and also precisely the measures $\mu$ solving \eqref{19} for which the the polynomials are dense in $L^2(\mu)$.
 All measures $\mu_t$ are discrete.
 The mass points of $\mu_t$ are the zeros of the entire function $tB-D$ {\rm(}or of $B$ if $t=\iy${\rm)}. \end{theorem}

-\begin{example}[Stieltjes-Wigert] \rm The measure which gives in \eqref{25} a solution for the moment problem associated with special Stieltjes-Wigert polynomials, has a support which is almost discrete, but not completely, since $0$ is a limit point of the support.
+\begin{example}[Stieltjes--Wigert] \rm The measure which gives in \eqref{25} a solution for the moment problem associated with special Stieltjes--Wigert polynomials, has a support which is almost discrete, but not completely, since $0$ is a limit point of the support.
 Therefore (see the above theorem) this measure cannot be extremal.
 As observed by Christiansen at the end of \cite{9}, finding explicit extremal measures for this case seems to be completely out of reach.
 Since the measure in \eqref{25} is not extremal, the polynomials will not be dense in the corresponding $L^2$ space.
-Christiansen \& Koelink \cite[Theorem 3.5]{10} give an explicit orthogonal system in this $L^2$ space which complements the orthogonal system of Stieltjes-Wigert polynomials to a complete orthogonal system. \end{example}
+Christiansen \& Koelink \cite[Theorem 3.5]{10} give an explicit orthogonal system in this $L^2$ space which complements the orthogonal system of Stieltjes--Wigert polynomials to a complete orthogonal system. \end{example}